-Released in December 1988 and produced in Los Angeles and New York by legendary Steely Dan helmer Gary Katz, the record was a triumph.
+Released in December 1988 and produced by legendary Steely Dan helmer Gary Katz, the record was a triumph.
 James Grant’s literate, dramatic songs of romantic anguish and corporate avarice were built to last.
-Musicians had a field day with the rock-solid grooves (courtesy of Jeff Porcaro and late great bassist Bobby Paterson) and Grant’s intricate guitar work.
+Musicians had a field day with Grant’s intricate guitar work and the rock-solid grooves courtesy of drum legend Jeff Porcaro and late great bassist Bobby Paterson.

 Critics of the time were generally confused but I was sold from the first bar of ‘Hallejulah Man’.
 Funkier than the likes of Curiosity Killed The Cat or Hipsway but lyrically just as piquant as The Smiths, Love And Money joined Prefab Sprout, Prince, The Blue Nile, Danny Wilson, David Sylvian, De La Soul, Scritti Politti and Cocteau Twins in my list of late-’80s pop saviours.

 I caught up with singer/songwriter/guitarist James Grant to talk Strange Kind Of Love, Jeff Porcaro, Tom Waits, touring with Tina Turner, ‘Top of the Pops’ and ’80s marketing meltdowns.

 MP: Could you just give us a quick bit of background to Strange Kind Of Love – what were the expectations for album number two and how did you come to work with Gary Katz?